 Nothing is worse than getting to the gym or prepping for your run and realizing you forgot your headphones.
 A solid playlist is essential to any workout, and with Jaybird’s Run True Wireless Sport Headphones, you’ll experience 12 hours of battery life without having to worry about sweat and water damage.
 The set comes with both oval and silicone ear tips, a charging case, and a range of comfort-fit fins to ensure you have a secure and comfortable fit.

 Sometimes all you need for an extra bit of gym motivation is a stylish, quality outfit to sport while you sweat.
-Thanks to subscription boxes like Fabletics (beginning at $24) and Sweat Style (starting at $20—which you can also use gift cards for!) you can receive trendy, durable fitness clothing right to your door, that is specific for your preferred type of workout.
+Thanks to membership services like the VIP Membership at Fabletics (beginning at $24) and the subscription service Sweat Style (starting at $20—which you can also use gift cards for!) you can receive trendy, durable fitness clothing right to your door, that is specific for your preferred type of workout.